 When Jim cut the particleboard furniture in half, we expected some of what we saw.
 We expected the plastic laminate veneer to quickly give way to particle board underneath.
 What we didn’t expect was that this particleboard then would give way to reveal an inside of almost nothing.
 The coffee table’s interior was filled with nothing but a web of cardboard!
 In some ways, shocking.
 In some ways, this makes a lot of sense.
 To minimize the weight, the quantity of material, and the price, they simply made it hollow!

 But when Jim cut into our solid wood tabletop, we were even more shocked by what we found!
 Okay, that’s not true.
 We knew exactly what we’d see: solid wood grain all the way through.
 This particle board vs. solid wood furniture experiment says a lot.
 We’ve always known we sell high-quality furniture.
 But with a chainsaw and a couple of pieces of furniture, Jim showed us just how much difference there is between Amish furniture and big box store furniture.
-And we won’t forget it.
+We won’t forget it.
 And hopefully, now, you won’t either.